 - Broken fan belt.

-Electrical problems should be inspected quickly to prevent a fire.
-If you smell burning plastic when your air conditioner is running, shut it off and reach us at 740-331-4331 immediately.
+Electrical malfunctions should be inspected right away to prevent a fire.
+If you smell burning plastic when your air conditioner is on, shut it off and call us at 740-331-4331 without delay.

 6. Air Conditioner Smells Like Cat Pee

-A powerful ammonia odor means there may be mold growing in your air conditioner or ductwork.
-The smell isn’t the mold itself, but the mycotoxins that mold creates.
+A powerful ammonia odor means there might be mold present in your air conditioner or ductwork.
+The smell isn’t the mold itself, but the mycotoxins that mold makes.

 Mycotoxins are hazardous to your well-being.
-That’s why you should have a professional like Fairfield Heating & Cooling check your air conditioner and ductwork and clean it when necessary.
+That’s why you should have a professional like Fairfield Heating & Cooling examine your air conditioner and ductwork and clean it when necessary.

-Our Professionals Can Eliminate Weird Air Conditioner Smells Rapidly
+Our Pros Can Take Care of Weird Air Conditioner Smells Rapidly

 You deserve to be comfortable in your house and shouldn’t have an air conditioner that smells bad.
-When you are seeking relief from your stinky air conditioner, reach us at 740-331-4331.
-We’ll determine the problem quickly and take care of it at a competitive.
+When you are looking for relief from your noxious air conditioner, contact us at 740-331-4331.
+We’ll determine the trouble quickly and fix it at a competitive.